tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 +-------------------------------------------------------------------+
 4 rows selected (0.126 seconds)
 ```
 And that really, is that.
+You can how try out the function by calling it as part of a SELECT statement and passing a text field for evaluation.

 Hadoop Business Processes
 -----------------------